Skip to content

 9. Food supplement

-Notice: This article is not a substitute for medical advice, but merely provides general information about omega-6 fatty acids.
-Please consult your doctor if you feel unwell or want to prevent health problems with medical care.
+Notice: This article is not a substitute for medical advice, but only provides general information about omega-6 fatty acids.
+Please see your doctor if you feel unwell or want to prevent health problems with medical care.

 Omega 6 PROFILE compact